zedlopez/ifm/Writing with Inform.md

 	Definition: A time is late rather than early if it is at least 8 PM.

-That makes the numbers 20 and 170 but not 37 meet the description "a round number", and the times 8 PM and 11:23 PM but not 9 AM meet the description "a late time".
+That makes the numbers 20 and 170 but not 37 meet the description `a round number`, and the times 8 PM and 11:23 PM but not 9 AM meet the description `a late time`.
 Because they come up fairly often, Inform contains several adjectives for numbers built in:

 - `positive` - greater than zero (but not 0 itself)
 - `negative` - less than zero (but not 0 itself)